Donny Gorter

-Donny Gorter (born 15 June 1988) is a Dutch professional footballer who plays as a left back for amateur side RKSV Halsteren.
+Donny Gorter (born 15 June 1988) is a Dutch retired footballer who plays as a left back.
 He formerly played for NAC Breda, AZ, AaB, Viborg FF and ADO Den Haag.
 He is the son of former footballer Edwin Gorter.

 Career

 Gorter's first season with AaB ended when he tore his cruciate ligament in the last Europa League group game against Rio Ave on 11 December 2014.

+He finished his professional career in 2020 when he joined amateur side Halsteren.

 International career

 Gorter was a youth international for the Netherlands.